2022 Farmers' Market Guide

 6) Vendors with a business or store front (outside of the historic downtown) selling the same items will not be permitted to participate.
 Exceptions may be made by the MSD director or the market manager.

 7) Refrigeration is available upon request.
-Electricity is limited and may be available when arranged by the seller.
+Electricity is limited and may be available by special request.
 Electricity will be available for returning vendors first.
 Please consult with MSD director or the market manager.

 8) Setup for the Saturday market will begin no earlier than 8:00, selling begins at 9:00 a.m.
 Sales end at 12:00 p.m. on Saturdays.
-Setup for the Wednesday market will begin no earlier than 2:00 p.m.
-Selling begins at 3:00 and ends at 6:00 p.m.
 If you require additional time for set-up, please inform the market manager.
 Early selling for either market will not be permitted.
 Please note: If you are not at the market within 10 minutes after the market has begun, and have not notified us that you will be late, your space may be given to another vendor.
 Please call the market manager prior to market day, if you know in advance that you will be late.
 You may call or text at 740-816-1682 OR 740-417-0753.

 9) The Market Manager(s) and/or Main Street Director is responsible for space assignments, public safety, and enforcement of the market rules.
 Spaces will be assigned with consideration to the length of time at the Market, continuity, product presentation, and the best interests of the entire market.
 If you have a concern or complaint regarding market rules please submit your complaint to the market manager in writing and it will be reviewed with the market manager, the president of Main Street Delaware’s Board of Directors and the Executive Director.
 Please note that all rules are subject to change based upon the overall betterment of the market and downtown Delaware.